quickstain/quickstain/README.txt

 This project environment was designed with Visual Studio Community 2015.
 Please download it to use the full features of our solution file.

-PR1116 is the official alpha name for our rebuild, since we just don't have a name.